Deafness in Iceland: Communication Center for the Deaf and Hard of Hearing

 The Communication Center for the Deaf and Hard of Hearing (Samskiptamiðstöð heyrnarlausra og heyrnarskertra; SHH) was a result of the Deaf education project that took place in Namibia (2006–2010).
-Its main initiative includes sharing resources for Deaf education across borders, sharing access to technologies with resources for deaf education, and to highlight how relevant sharing resources and expertise across borders is to Deaf education.
-The communication center has started the SignWiki Mobile Project as a resource for education.
-It estimates there to a 1 to 1000 ratio of deaf to hearing individuals in Iceland.
+Its main initiative includes sharing resources for Deaf education across borders, sharing access to technologies with resources for deaf education, and highlighting how sharing relevant resources and expertise across borders is to Deaf education.
+The Communication Center has started the SignWiki Mobile Project as a resource for education.
+It estimates there to a 1 to 1,000 ratio of deaf to hearing individuals in Iceland.